growthbook/devtools/README.md

 ## Developing the Visual Editor

-See the Visual Editor [CONTRIBUTING](/src/visual_editor/CONTRIBUTING.md) documentation for more information on how to run the Visual Editor locally and develop it.
+See the Visual Editor [CONTRIBUTING](/src/visual_editor/CONTRIBUTING.md) doc for more information on how to run the Visual Editor locally and develop it.

 ## Contributing